 In other words, it should answer questions relating to the ‘what’ (is the offer?), the ‘why’ (is this valuable?), and the ‘when’ (can I get it now?).

-This next popup from Pura Vida Bracelets is a perfect example of an effective CTA.
-Here, not only is the offer concise and visually appealing, but the ‘Get Free Bracelet’ button conveys how the offer will be fulfilled, and the text beneath it provides further reinforcement of instant gratification.
+This next popup from Pura Vida Bracelets is a perfect example of a compelling CTA.
+Here, not only is the offer concise and visually appealing, but the ‘Get Free Bracelet’ button conveys how the request will be fulfilled.
+The text beneath it provides further reinforcement of instant gratification.

 3. Always Follow The ‘F-Shape’ Rule

 The ‘F-shaped’ rule is a well-established rule of thumb in the conversion rate optimization world.
 It assumes that when visitors first encounter a new website, they study the landing page in an ‘F-shaped’ pattern.

 When designing an exit popup (or any popup, for that matter), you should adopt a similar approach – place your key messaging in an F-shape.
 This is especially true if your popup is larger than three-quarters of the overall screen size.